Cornybro/Dominic_BlueStampPortfolio/index.md

 ![Headstone Image](DominicR.jpg)

-Bio: My name is Dominic Reouk.
+My name is Dominic Reouk.
 I live in Los Altos and am a rising sophomore at Mountain View High School.
 My favorite subjects are Math and Science, and the fields I'm interested in are Robotics, AI, and Software Engineering.
 In the future, I hope to work on robots that venture into space to collect data on otherworldly planets.
 In my free time, I like to read books, travel, hang out with friends, and play video games.

 # Final Milestone